| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 As indicated, these constructs are most useful when used with functions

-involving side-effects; unless
+involving side-effects; unless works exactly like when,

-but reverses the branch condition P
+but reverses the branch condition P. The if X then Y

-construct is syntactic sugar for when
+construct is syntactic sugar for when:

 ==> if X>0 then writes "positive\n" positive () |